FLAMEGPU/FLAMEGPU2-circles-benchmark/sample/readme.md

 + Larger populations above this require multiple waves to complete, but spatial is non-linear
     + Larger environments have larger bin counts, PBM construction takes more time
     + local density can increase beyond initial values.
-        + Average message count over all steps is ~ 200 (see csv's)
-+ 0th iteration includes some one-time costs, otherwise its relatively stable over 100 iterations
++ 0th iteration includes some one-time costs, otherwise its relatively stable over 200 iterations
     + Once the model converges runtime changes based on how dense the densest areas are.